MicronOxford/SIMcheck/README.md

         - bead puddle SI illumination image: test, add multi-channel support?
         - finish & refactor Cal_Phases: unwrap (+test case), stats and structure
       - features:
+        - remove raw FFT from raw checks -- just for calibration
         - util for rescaling as per Lothar_macros (discard negatives) -- use for FFT?
         - stack the "pattern focus" images in one file after auto-scaling the 3 angles
+        - report per. angle modulation contrast and/or minimum of these
         - save pattern angles as preference
         - find angles automatically for "pattern focus"?
         - raw data per angle difference: RMS error? (at least some stat)